 - Acting for BP in a claim brought by Wakefield Argentina against BP’s subsidiary Castrol Caribbean and Central America relating to a the termination of an exclusive distribution agreement and other related agreements for the distribution of Castrol products in Argentina.

 Latham & Watkins' international arbitration practice handles a range of commercial and investment treaty disputes across a range of Latin American jurisdictions including Brazil, Columbia, Puerto Rico, Uruguay, Costa Rica, Panama, Chile.
 It frequently acts for multinational corporates and counts Columbia and Ecuador among its sovereign state clients.
 Fernando Mantilla-Serrano in Paris (who has particular experience in the oil and gas, mining and construction sectors), jointly leads the team alongside London-based Sophie Lamb.
-Other names to note include John Adam, who splits his time between the Paris and Madrid offices and has particular expertise in Latin American investment treaty and construction disputes; Claudia Salomon and associate Esperanza Barrón-Baratech, who are based in New York and Paris respectively.
+Other names to note include John Adam, who splits his time between the Paris and Madrid offices and has particular expertise in Latin American investment treaty and construction disputes; Claudia Salomon and associate Esperanza Barrón-Baratech, who are based in New York and Paris, respectively.
+Since publication, the team has been further strengthened with the February-2021 hire of Santiago Bejarano - from WilmerHale - as counsel.

 Republic of Colombia